 Similar to the click-through rate, the email click-to-open rate is the percentage of people who click somewhere in your message out of the total number of opens.
 It will be a higher percentage than your click-through rate since it measures the people who click out of a smaller population of subscribers (i.e. only those that opened the email).

 Your click-to-open rate can measure how immediately effective your email is since you’ll know how many people were inspired directly by that email’s content to visit your site.
 We found an average email click-to-open rate of 14.9%.

 An unsubscribe occurs when a subscriber opts out of receiving emails from you.
 While you want to aim for a small unsubscribe rate, getting your rate down to 0% isn’t realistic.
 Some list churn is normal and healthy.

 Your unsubscribe rate can teach you if certain content, topics, or send cadences result in a spike of unsubscribes.
 That way you can measure how unhappy or disinterested your audience is.
 We found an average unsubscribe rate of 0.2%.

 A bounced email is an email that couldn’t be delivered, either because of permanent or temporary issues.
 For instance, an email will bounce because of delivery failure due to server or spam issues, or possibly because the recipient’s inbox is too full.

 The bounce rate is the percentage of subscribers who didn’t receive your message, regardless of whether or not you experienced a hard or soft bounce.
-We found an average bounce rate of 1%.

 How to improve your email bounce rate: